nejyeah/DeepPicker-python/README.md

 After finished, a result file `../autopick-trpv1-by-demo-ss-gammas/results.txt` will be produced.
 It records the precision and recall value as well as the deviation of the center.

 ## 6. Recommended procedure
-Step 1, do the picking job(see Section 4) based on the pre-trained demo model './trained_model/model_demo_type3', or you can train your own model(see Section 3.2).
+Step 1, do the picking job (see Section 4) based on the pre-trained demo model './trained_model/model_demo_type3' or you can train your own model (see Section 3.2).

     python autoPick.py --inputDir 'Your_mrc_file_DIR' --pre_trained_model './trained_model/model_demo_type3' --particle_size Your_particle_size --mrc_number 100 --outputDir '../autopick-results-by-demo-type3' --coordinate_symbol '_cnnPick' --threshold 0.5

-Step 2, do the iteration training(see Section 3.4):
+Step 2, do the iteration training (see Section 3.4):

     python train.py --train_type 4 --train_inputDir 'Your_mrc_file_DIR' --train_inputFile '../autopick-results-by-demo-type3/autopick_results.pickle' --particle_size Your_particle_size --particle_number 10000 --model_save_dir './trained_model' --model_save_file 'model_demo_type3_iter1_by_type3'

-Step 3, do the picking job(see Section 4):
+Step 3, do the picking job (see Section 4):

     python autoPick.py --inputDir 'Your_mrc_file_DIR' --pre_trained_model './trained_model/model_demo_type3_iter1_by_type3' --particle_size Your_particle_size --mrc_number 100 --outputDir '../autopick-results-by-demo-type3-iter1' --coordinate_symbol '_cnnPick' --threshold 0.5

 Step 4, do the 2D classification job using Relion based on the picked coordinate file in '../autopick-results-by-demo-type3-iter1'.
 Save the good 2D average results in a '.star' file, like 'classification2D_demo.star'.

-Step 5, do the training job based on the 'classification2D_demo.star'(see Section 3.3)
+Step 5, do the training job based on the 'classification2D_demo.star' (see Section 3.3)

     python train.py --train_type 3 --train_inputFile '/Your_DIR/classification2D_demo.star' --particle_size Your_particle_size --particle_number -1 --model_save_dir './trained_model' --model_save_file 'model_demo_type3_2D'